 Because some lenders don’t offer subvented rates, always check the interest rate that you’ve qualified for.
 It can make sense to get pre-approved for a car loan before visiting the dealership in person.

 The price might be right or it could be the car that ticks all the boxes on your list.
-An very old used car could be attractive, but can you get approved for an old car loan?
+A very old used car could be attractive, but can you get approved for an old car loan?

 For a lender, there isn’t much about an older car that makes the loan safe for them.
 Vehicles over ten years old especially are in the downswing of their lifecycle.
 One major mechanical problem could spell the end for the car, and they may not get the money owed on the loan.

 Select lenders may entertain a loan for an old car, but you’re likely going to be limited to a very short term and a higher interest rate than a vehicle just a few years old.
-And since most loans in this realm are under $7,000 or so, they may not meet criteria for an auto loan in the first place.
+And since most loans in this realm are under $7,000 or so, they may not meet the criteria for an auto loan in the first place.
 A personal loan might be the best way to finance an older car.

 While it’s nice to own a shiny new car, the fact is that 60% of car buyers choose a pre-owned vehicle loan for a reason: it’s more affordable.
-A great way to rebuild credit, used car loans help insulate you from an upside-down situation and keep more of your money in your own pocket.
+A great way to build credit, used car loans help insulate you from an upside-down situation and keep more of your money in your own pocket.